mzuther/StempelWerk/README.md

 List containing file extensions (e.g. `*.sql.jinja`).
-Only files with a [matching extension](https://docs.python.org/3/library/fnmatch.html) are considered to be templates and will be passed to Jinja2.
+Only files with a [matching extension](https://docs.python.org/3/library/fnmatch.html) are considered to be templates and will be passed to Jinja.

+### `jinja_extensions`

+List containing Jinja extensions that will be loaded into the Jinja environment.

 ### `execute_python_scripts`

 List containing paths to Python files.
-After creating the Jinja2 environment, these files will be sorted alphabetically (to guarantee a stable execution order) and executed.
+After creating the Jinja environment and loading Jinja extensions, this list will be sorted alphabetically to guarantee a stable execution order, and executed.

 Use this feature to add filters to the environment, or perform any other task Python is capable of.

 _Warning: there are no security checks to prevent you from deleting all of your files and doing other mischief, so please be careful!_